bjpop/gurita/docs/violin.rst

        :width: 600px
        :height: 600px
        :align: center
-       :alt: Count plot showing the frequency of the categorical values in the embark_town feature from the titanic.csv file, grouped by the class feature, displayed in a specified order
+       :alt: Violin plot showing the distribution of age for each class in the titanic data set, grouped by class and sex, with the order of class and sex specified

+.. _violin_log:

 Log scale of numerical distribution
 ===================================